Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 This builds your site for production, with minified CSS and JavaScript.
 Run this before you deploy your site!

 `http://127.0.0.1.xip.io:3000`
 Here you can access your site.
-If you want to access it with your phone or tablet, use the external access adress which is showing up in the terminal window.
+If you want to access it with your phone or tablet, use the external access address which is showing up in the terminal window.

 `http://127.0.0.1.xip.io:3001`
 Access the Browsersync UI.

 ### Foundation for Sites Components

-We don't want to include unused CSS an JavaScript.
+We don't want to include unused CSS or JavaScript.

-	For the components you want to use, uncomment the component's
+	Uncomment the components you want to use
 	1. Sass in /assets/scss/foundation/_foundation.scss
 	2. JavaScript in the gulpfile.js in PATHS (you need to restart gulp)